-Conjure up the house you grew up in and you will instantly recall the friendships you made in grammar school, the scars you got on the playing field, your first passion for poetry or microscopes, the day you felt the first pangs of regret, the moment you realized that you were capable of love.
+Conjure up the house where you grew up and you will instantly recall the friendships you made in grammar school, the scars you got on the playing field, your first passion for poetry or microscopes, the day you felt the first pangs of regret, the moment you realized that you were capable of love.

 As Rilke observed, “Perhaps it’s no more than the fire’s reflection on some piece of gleaming furniture that the child remembers so much later like a revelation.”
 Yet that revelation can shape an entire life.

 The poet Louise Bogan associates her childhood home with her love of reading: “Why do I remember this house as the happiest in my life?…It was the house wherein I began to read, wholeheartedly and with pleasure.
 It was the first house where bookshelves appeared as a part of the building.
 It is a house to which I return, in a recurrent dream…I rearrange the house from top to bottom: new curtains on the windows, new pictures on the walls.
 But somehow the old rooms are still there—like shadows seeping through.
 Indestructible.”

 Just how predictive is that first house of the talents we might one day nurture?
 Ernest Hemingway’s boyhood home in Oak Park, Illinois is a spacious Victorian.
 Ernest spent much of his time on the second floor which contained a mini-museum where his father, Dr. Clarence Hemingway, kept his wildlife specimens.
 The family also had a house on Walloon Lake, a place to hunt and fish.
 Some of Hemingway’s best work dealt with nature, including “The Old Man and the Sea” and “The Snows of Kilimanjaro.”
 His homes — from Key West to Cuba and Idaho — were always spacious and open to the great outdoors.